 “Most of us spend too much time on what is urgent and not enough time on what is important.”

 Many people struggle with time management and the truth is that we can’t manage time.
 We can, however, manage our choices, priorities and energy.
 Maybe they’re telling themselves “I don’t have time” because deep down, they don’t want change due to fear.
 Or maybe they need to get clarity on how satisfied they are with their situation, and how that’s affecting their capacity to move forward.

 We all need to take personal and energetic responsibility because at the end of the day, the lives that we’re living now are the direct results of our own creation.

 “It Can Work for Others, Not for Me”

 This thought comes from thinking that “They are not enough”.
-By believing this they are catastrophizing and anticipating the worst without even giving the opportunity a try.
-Fear of failure is behind it and they could be thinking about how their life would change and what would other people say or think of them if they failed.
+By believing this, they are catastrophizing and anticipating the worst without even giving the opportunity a try.
+Fear of failure is behind it.
+They could be thinking about how their life would change and what would other people say or think of them if they failed.

-How to Apply Positive Thinking in Your Life
+How to Practice Positive Thinking in Your Life

 When we start to have negative thoughts, it can be hard to stop them.
 We have all been there at some point.
 Shifting our focus to positive thoughts is the only way to avoid going down a spiral that will not bring positive results.

 Here are some of the things I have done to shift my negative thoughts that you can also try:

 Meditation helps to reduce stress and anxiety levels and will help you stay in the present moment and find peace within.
 Meditation is a great practice to have in the morning, so you can start your day grounded and present.